woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/de9im.rst

 The "`Dimensionally Extended 9-Intersection Model <http://en.wikipedia.org/wiki/DE-9IM>`_" (DE9IM) is a framework for modelling the interaction of two spatial objects.

-Every spatial object has the following attributes:
+Every spatial object is characterized by the following spatial components:

  * An interior
  * A boundary